DuMbBeSt-MaN/DB_test/README.md

 # DB_test
-This created as a test repository for DB project.
+This is created as a test repository for DB project.
 Changes made to this are not final and are bound to change.